shorthillstech/Pybanking/README.md

 <h3><img align="center" src="https://github.com/shorthillstech/Pybanking/blob/main/logo.png"> Banking Machine Learning - Pybanking is an open source library</h3>

 ## Banking Project
 Pybanking is an open source library that has the state of the art machine learning models for the banking industry.
 [Documentation](https://pybanking.gitbook.io/pybanking-shorthillstech/) can be found here along with tutorials and sample datasets.
-To [contribute](https://github.com/shorthillstech/Pybanking/) to the project please feel free to send a pull request and out will review is at soon as possible.
+To [contribute](https://github.com/shorthillstech/Pybanking/) to the project please feel free to send a pull request and our team will review is at soon as possible.
 Machine Learning can help banks and financial institutions save money by automating and improving their processes.
 The AI journey for Banks and Financial institutions start with customer segmentation and understanding customer behaviour.
 Various statistical tools and exploratory analysis can be used to segment and understand customers and build their profile [Building 360 Customer Profile](https://towardsdatascience.com/enabling-data-ai-in-retail-banking-part-1-customer-analytics-journey-54a7ce7d2a81).

 <img align="center" src="https://github.com/shorthillstech/Pybanking/blob/main/images/cust360.png">